 Parts of an Airplane

 Fuselage - The body of the airplane.
 The wings, tail, and engine are attached to the fuselage.
-Wing - a horizontal airfoil that produces lift.
-The ailerons and flaps are parts of an airplane that are hinged to the wing.

 Ailerons - hinged surfaces on the outside of the wing that swing up and down.
-While the left aileron hinges up, the left aileron hinges down.
+While the right aileron hinges up, the left aileron hinges down.
 And vice versa.
 These surfaces control the roll of the airplane.

 Tail - The rear section of the plane that consists of a horizontal stabilizer and a vertical stabilizer.
 The elevator hinges to the horizontal stabilizer.
 The rudder hinges to the vertical stabilizer.